French Lick

 Skipping the Ross entirely for a Dye replay

-The contrast between the two courses is the best part of the trip; groups that play Dye twice miss the architectural education.
+The contrast between the two courses is the best part of the trip; Groups that play Dye twice miss the architectural education.

 • !